Pocket-science/MOBIS_PUBLIC/README.md

 # Plugin description
 ### General description
+We created some sensor plugins for example.
+Sensors can be native (camera, GPS) or external (iSPEX and Canair.io)

 ## CANAIR.IO
 ### Description
+Canair.io (see website) is a bluetooth peripheral to get PM2.5 and CO2 (depending on model) out.
+Connection is made via bluetooth.

 ## MINI SECCHI
 ### Description of the mobis Mini Secchi Plugin